foogaro/redis-gears-for-caching-patterns/README.md

 127.0.0.1:6379>
 ```

-Debezium already created its staff to use Redis, both as internal storage (did you notice that we didn't use a Kafka cluster at all???) and to push the changes to.
+Debezium already has the logic to use Redis, both as internal storage and to push the changes to.

 Let's add a new record for the table Person into MySQL, by connecting to the MySQL, as follows: